 Students in UMaine's engineering physics program have the opportunity to do real, meaningful, hands-on research alongside faculty members.
 In addition, students are able to gain real-world experience through a variety of co-ops and internships, both on and off campus.
-New England Board of Higher Education (nebhe.org).

 HOW DO I APPLY?